Sheffield Archives: 1945 – 1960

-1960 - 1974
+1960 – 1974

 By 1960 most large family collections were already in custody and in the following years a wider range of records was received from varied sources.
 Several smaller family collections came from London solicitors (through the British Records Association or privately).
 In 1962 came the first official deposit of parish records of the diocese of Sheffield and the same year the first deposit of Methodist chapel and circuit records.
-In 1964 the Library was recognized by the Bishop as the diocesan repository for parish records.
+In 1964 the Library was recognised by the Bishop as the diocesan repository for parish records.

 Documents from Sheffield solicitors' offices have been prominent from the start; in the 1960s several similar accumulations were received from solicitors over a wider field — Barnsley, Wath, Snaith and Sherburn-in-Elmet.
 Archives deposited by industrial firms increased during this period.
-In 1960 the Library was recognized as the official local repository for certain categories of public local records and a large deposit of colliery records was handed over by the National Coal Board as a result, making a very substantial modern addition (up to 1948) to older colliery records from private sources.
+In 1960 the Library was recognised as the official local repository for certain categories of public local records and a large deposit of colliery records was handed over by the National Coal Board as a result, making a very substantial modern addition (up to 1948) to older colliery records from private sources.

 Further strong room accommodation became essential and a small room, 15 feet x 16 feet, was added in the Central Library in 1963 and a larger manuscript store, built onto one of the branch libraries was ready for use in 1969.

 By the 1960s most counties had established record offices, the West Riding being one of the few exceptions.
 Working through the local committees of the National Register of Archives, the two city libraries of Leeds and Sheffield aimed at making some provision for records other than official county records in the north and south of the Riding, respectively.

-1974 - 1986
+1974 – 1986

 In 1974, with the creation of a new (county) tier of local government for South Yorkshire, the South Yorkshire County Council established a county record office service.
 For 12 years, until the abolition of the metropolitan county councils in 1986, the South Yorkshire County Record Office (SYCRO) based at Ellin Street in Sheffield, acquired material relating to the county.
 This was in addition to the existing archive services at Sheffield and Doncaster.

-1986 - date
+1986 – date

 In 1986, following abolition, the SYCRO collections were transferred to the custody of Sheffield City Council.
 The ‘county’ service was funded and managed under a joint arrangement between all four local authorities – Barnsley, Doncaster, Sheffield and Rotherham.
 Sheffield Archives continued to acquire county archives from 1986.
 In 1989 the archives moved into a former car showroom premises on Shoreham Street.
 The building was converted to house all the documents from the Central Library.